antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 This is the biggest transformation of .NET since its inception and will define .NET for the next decade.
 We’ve rebuilt the foundation of .NET to be targeted at the needs of today’s world: highly distributed cloud applications, micro services and containers.

+Moving forward .NET Framework and .NET Core and Xamarin are all important products that will continue to evolve, for Windows, cross-platform cloud and cross-platform mobile, respectively.
 The .NET Framework and traditional ASP.NET will continue to be relevant for your existing workloads.
 You can share code and reuse your skills across the entire .NET family so you can decide what to use and when, including mobile apps with Xamarin.
 And because we designed .NET to share a common library (the .NET standard library) .NET Framework, .NET Core and Xamarin apps will share new common capabilities in the future.

 Getting Started
 ===============